ahama92/jobinfo/README.md

 ```

 ### Troubleshooting
-If you use Windows, I highly recommend installing [the Ubuntu app from Microsoft Store](https://apps.microsoft.com/detail/9PDXGNCFSCZV?hl=en-us&gl=CA&ocid=pdpshare) and using it as your daily driver.
-This way you can stay in Windows but enjoy most of what Linux has to offers.
-If you still want to use Windows for some reason and you face issues with running `jobinfo`, here are some possible remedies.
+If you use Windows, I highly recommend installing [the Ubuntu terminal environment](https://apps.microsoft.com/detail/9PDXGNCFSCZV?hl=en-us&gl=CA&ocid=pdpshare) from Microsoft Store.
+This app provides a lot of what a Linux terminal has to offer.
+You can do all of your research work and computations from this terminal.
+If for some reason, you still want to use Windows and you face issues with running `jobinfo`, here are some possible remedies.
 - Check if `jobinfo` was installed.
 ```console
 pip show jobinfo